 Welcome to VMIAC

-VMIAC is the peak Victorian non-government organisation for people who have experience with a mental illness or emotional distress.
-VMIAC engages in a number of activities, which include information provision, advice, mutual support and self-help, individual, group and systemic advocacy, research and evaluation, and education and training.
+VMIAC is the peak Victorian non-government organisation for people with lived experience of mental health or emotional issues.
+VMIAC engages in a number of activities, including information provision, mutual support and self-help, individual, group and systemic advocacy, research and evaluation, and education and training.

 We look forward to working with you…

 As the transition period from PDRSS to Mental Health Community Support Service (MHCSS) has concluded, the new MHCSS system has commenced.